Who needs to file a tax return?

 Should you have a liability for the relevant tax year this will need to be paid to HMRC by 31st January following the end of the tax year (this being the same day as the submission deadline for online filing).

-It is also worth highlighting that in some instances, an individual will be required to make a payment on account towards their liability for a year.
-This is calculated when you are completing your tax return for the previous year, as it is expected that your income position will be the same year on year.
+It is also worth highlighting that in some instances, you will be required to make a payment on account (POA) towards the liability for the year.
+This is calculated when you are completing your tax return for the previous year, as it is assumed that your income position will be the same year on year.
+POAs are advance payments towards the following tax year.

 Payments on account will not be required if the following apply:

-For example, when completing your 2022/23 tax return, payments on account have arisen for the 2023/24 tax year.
-Your payment on account deadlines will subsequently be 31st January 2024 and 31st July 2024.
+For example, when completing your 2024/25 tax return, POAs have arisen for the 2025/26 tax year.
+Your payment on account deadlines will subsequently be 31st January 2026 and 31st July 2026.
 These payments will be taken into account when calculating your final balancing payment for the year which is due on 31st January 2025.

-If any of these deadlines are missed, HMRC can charge you a penalty for failure to do so.
+If any of these deadlines are missed, HMRC can charge you a penalty.
 Alongside this, HMRC will charge interest on any unpaid tax at their specific rates.
 More guidance on these rates can be found here.

 However, should you have a ‘reasonable excuse’ for failure to meet the necessary deadline, an appeal can be made to HMRC.